V-Sekai/godot-cnode/README.md

 ## Architecture

-The CNode runs in a background thread and communicates with the current Godot instance.
+The CNode runs in a background thread and communicates with the current Godot instance using Erlang's native distribution protocol via `erl_interface`.
 It provides a GenServer-like API (implemented in pure C/C++) that exposes the entire Godot API dynamically.
 The implementation:

 - **GenServer-style calls**: Synchronous operations via `{call, Module, Function, Args}`
 - **GenServer-style casts**: Asynchronous operations via `{cast, Module, Function, Args}`